titansarus/Telenurse/README.md

 ## Database backup

-The database can be backed up automaticly every 12 hours using `pgbackups` service defined in docker compose.
+The database can be backed up automatically every 12 hours using `pgbackups` service defined in docker compose.

 Check [image's github page](https://github.com/prodrigestivill/docker-postgres-backup-local) for more info about configuration.